KarolYan1215/karolyan1215.github.io/_pages/about.md

   <em>Left: Ion-fluidic memristor device structure and switching mechanism.
 Right: Circuit layout showing the integration of memristor-based logic gates.</em>
 </p>

-## **Seizure-related Complex Dynamics in Network Modulated by Inhibitory Autapse**:
+## **Seizure-related Complex Dynamics in a Network Modulated by Inhibitory Autapses**:

-Through this work,we demonstrate through a computational neuroscience model that autaptic kinetics are critical in determining whether an autapse plays a pro- or anti-epileptic role, revealing that fast autapses can act as a potent endogenous mechanism for seizure termination.
-The work is under review of Coginitive Dynamics.
+In this work, we built a computational neuroscience model to demonstrate that autaptic dynamics are critical in determining whether an autapse plays a pro- or anti-epileptic role.
+We find that fast autapses can act as a potent endogenous mechanism for seizure termination.
+This work is under review at *Cognitive Dynamics*.
 <p align="center">
   <img src="/images/FIG8.png" alt="FIG8" style="display:block; width:80%; max-width:600px; margin:0 auto;">
   <img src="/images/FIG9.png" alt="FIG9" style="display:block; width:80%; max-width:600px; margin:0 auto;">
 </p>

 <p align="center">
-  <em>These figures show that whereas a canonical slow autapse exacerbates epileptiform synchrony by suppressing the interneuron and disinhibiting the network, a fast autapse terminates ongoing seizure activity by potentiating interneuron firing to desynchronize the excitatory population.</em>
+  <em>These figures illustrate that while a canonical slow autapse exacerbates epileptiform synchrony by suppressing interneurons and disinhibiting the network, a fast autapse terminates seizure activity by potentiating interneuron firing to desynchronize the excitatory population.</em>
 </p>

 ## Hobbies & Interests

-*   **Photography and Traveling**: One of my favorite ways to relax is to travel to new places.
+*   **Photography and Traveling**: I enjoy exploring new places to relax and take photographs.
-*   **Fitness**: I go to the gym regularly to stay physically active.
+*   **Fitness**: I maintain a regular gym schedule to stay physically active.
-*   **Deep Conversations**: I really enjoy discussing philosophy and scientific problems with people.
+*   **Deep Conversations**: I enjoy engaging in deep discussions on topics in philosophy and science.